How to Drill Small Holes Pro Preview

 Safety Tips Before You Start

-Don’t wear loose clothing or jewelry around power tools.
+Don’t wear loose clothing or jewelry when using power tools.

 1. Mark the hole location

-- Use a ruler and pencil to measure and mark the exact location for the hole.
+- Use a ruler and pencil to measure and mark exactly where the hole should be.

-- Place the plank on top of a scrap piece of wood.
+- Place your plank on a scrap piece of wood (to protect your table).

-- Secure the plank to your workbench with clamps.
+- Secure the plank with clamps so it doesn’t move.

-- Check the drill's rotation direction.
-If it turns in the wrong direction, locate the drill's direction switch and reverse it.
+- Check the drill’s rotation direction.
+If it’s spinning the wrong way, use the direction switch to fix it.

-- Hold the drill perpendicular to the surface.
+- Hold the drill straight (perpendicular to the surface).

-- Start slowly and apply continuous and steady pressure — Don't force it or you risk breaking the bit.
+- Start slowly and apply steady pressure — don’t force it, or the bit may break.

-- If the drill is stuck, switch the direction of the drill and pull it out while turning.
+- If the drill gets stuck, switch the direction and gently pull it out.